tardisgo/tardisgo/README.md

 For more background and on-line examples see the links from: http://tardisgo.github.io/

 ## Project status: a working proof of concept
-####  DEMONSTRABLE, EXPERIMENTAL, INCOMPLETE, UN-OPTIMIZED, UNSTABLE API
+####  DEMONSTRABLE, EXPERIMENTAL, INCOMPLETE, UN-OPTIMIZED, UNSTABLE API, DEBUG MESSAGES

 All of the core [Go language specification](http://golang.org/ref/spec) is implemented, including single-threaded goroutines and channels.
-However the package "reflect", which is mentioned in the core specification, is not yet supported.
+However the package "reflect", which is mentioned in the core specification, is not yet fully supported.

 Goroutines are implemented as co-operatively scheduled co-routines.
 Other goroutines are automatically scheduled every time there is a channel operation or goroutine creation (or call to a function which uses channels or goroutines through any called function).
 So loops without channel operations may never give up control.
 The function runtime.Gosched() provides a convenient way to give up control.

 Some parts of the Go standard library work, as you can see in the [example TARDIS Go code](http://github.com/tardisgo/tardisgo-samples), but the bulk has not been  tested or implemented yet.
 If the standard package is not mentioned in the notes below, please assume it does not work.

-For testing purposes, the "fmt" and "testing" packages are currently emulated in an ugly and part-working way.
+The "testing" packages is currently emulated in an ugly and part-working way.
+The "fmt" package is only partially working.

-Some standard Go library packages do not call any runtime C or assembler functions and will probably work OK (though their tests still need to be rewritten and run to validate their correctness), these include: errors, unicode, unicode/utf16.

 Currently the only the standard packages that pass their tests are:
 - "container/heap", "container/list", "container/ring"
+- "encoding/ascii85", "encoding/base32", "encoding/base64", "encoding/hex"
+- "math/cmplx" (not in PHP or Neko)
 - "path"
 - "sort"
-- "unicode", "unicode/utf8"
+- "unicode", "unicode/utf8", "unicode/utf16"

 Other standard libray packages make limited use of runtime C or assembler functions without using the actual Go "runtime" or "os" packages.
 These limited runtime functions have been emulated for a small number of packages (math, strings, bytes, strconv) though this remains a work-in-progress.
 At present, standard library packages which rely on the Go "reflect" or other low-level packages are not implemented.
 Packages "runtime","os" & "syscall" are part-implemented, using a partial implementation of the nacl runtime (currently including debug messages).